Jek9884/min-cost-flow-solver/README.md

             k - the number of iterations

 ## 🧪 Tests
-To check the correctness and the performances of the algorithm, a suite of test is provided.
+To check the correctness and the performance of the algorithm, a suite of tests is provided.
 In order to run the tests, you need to call the function `run_everything` in the following way:

     test/run_everything.m